 If you must apply lotion, allow plenty of time for it to absorb into your skin — or you'll sweat it off in the interview.
 The slimy feeling will distract you — or worse — end up on the hand of the interviewer (gross).

-No one likes a warm, sweaty handshake — especially not your future co-worker or employer.
-Bring a small handkerchief or cloth to wipe your hands before extending that hand (and avoid using your pants as a substitute).
+Avoid the dreaded clammy palms.
+No one likes a sweaty handshake, so bring a small handkerchief or cloth to wipe your hands before extending that hand (and avoid using your pants as a substitute).

 Avoid Spicy Foods, Nicotine and Alcohol

 All three can trigger your sweat glands, so save the coffee for after the interview.
-You’ll be so pumped on nerves and adrenaline you won’t even notice it.
+You’ll be so pumped on nerves and adrenaline you might not even notice it.

 Bring a Cold Bottle of Water